griffio/spring-security-auth0-sample/README.md

 https://auth0.com/

-## Spring Boot 1.4.0, Spring Framework (4.3), Spring Security Java Config
+## Spring Boot, Spring Framework (4.3.2), Spring Security Java Config

-Gradle project with Spring Security Java Config and JWT (io.jsonwebtoken:jjwt) library and Auth0 Lock 9.2.x.
+Gradle project with Spring Boot 1.4.0, Spring Security Java Config and JWT (io.jsonwebtoken:jjwt) library and Auth0 Lock 9.2.x.

 Tested on Node v6.2.1, npm v3.9.5
 This example uses a simple JWT as the bearer token.

 The JWT is produced by a successful authentication with Auth0, so will require a user account setup.